 With so much greenwashing in the market place it is important to find products that have received a third party certification.
 Through the Safer Detergents Stewardship Initiative (SDSI), EPA’s Design for the Environment (DfE) Program recognizes environmental leaders who voluntarily commit to the use of safer surfactants and along with other stringent criteria for a the formulation of green cleaning products and green janitorial supplies.
 Safer surfactants are surfactants that break down quickly to non-polluting compounds and help protect aquatic life in both fresh and salt water.
 Nonylphenol ethoxylates, commonly referred to as NPEs, are an example of a surfactant class that does not meet the definition of a safer surfactant.

 Rochester Midland Corporation, one of Green Cleaning Products LLC product lines, is a SDSI partner and has been recognized as a product formulator that is commitment to manufacturing only the safer surfactants.

 Key to ensuring a safe green clean includes sticking to the recommended amount of detergent.
 Using too much raises costs and might require added rinse cycles, thus wasting water.
 (If you can easily smell the detergent on your clothes after they are dry, you are using too much detergent.)
 When too much laundry detergent is used, it can dull clothes, generate excessive amounts of lint and cause pilling.
 Worst of all it also means you are wearing detergent residue. … Another reason to ensure you use a green laundry detergent.

 Cost is no longer an issue.
 Our green laundry detergent only costs 25 cents per load as compared to over 35 cents per load for many brands of the traditional laundry detergent.

-If you are looking for a powerful and affordable green laundry detergent that works, check out our line of green cleaning products.
+If you are looking for a powerful and affordable green cleaning products that work, check out our line of green cleaning products.